Women in Astronomy Awards

 • Commitment to improving the field (e.g. advocacy for women and girls in science, or more equal practices in peer review, climate change, etc.).

-• Public Engagement (e.g. speaking, social media, etc.).
+• Public engagement (e.g. speaking, social media, etc.).

 • Publication, quality and quantity given the level of the career.